Click Here To »

 So, there’s a fine line between both of them.
 Letter of motivation vitally focuses on the future aspects, goals of your career, specifically how your presence in the college/ grad program is going to affect you, your skills, or any professional work or internship experience that you have.

-However, a statement of purpose, apart from focusing on all of these things mentioned above, in a LOM, also allows you to focus on, or rather brag about your past qualifications, grades, internships, work experience, volunteering experience and other activities.
-A statement of purpose must explain how you are in your academic field of study, how your choice of subject affects you and how your previous experiences have influenced your career choices, etc.
+However, a statement of purpose, apart from focusing on all of these things mentioned above, in a LOM, also allows you to focus on, or rather brag about your past qualifications, grades, internships, work experience, volunteering experience, and other activities.
+A statement of purpose must explain how you are in your academic field of study, how your choice of the subject affects you, and how your previous experiences have influenced your career choices, etc.

 Even though a statement of purpose (SOP) and Letter of motivation are used interchangeably, an SOP is more of something to write to an employer while applying for a job whereas a letter of motivation is something more of an application letter to write to a university or a college when applying.
 It’s pretty common to find universities, colleges, and employers to use these 3 terms interchangeably, you may also find them referring to LOM (letter of motivation) as a personal statement, but a letter of motivation is not alike a personal statement or statement of purpose (SOP).

 How is a Letter of Motivation Different from SoP or Personal Statement?

 The difference lies in the fact that how long each of these letters is supposed to be and what intention it serves.
 Generally, personal statements tend to get more personal, and in-depth with the candidate’s personal life, enigmas, strengths, weaknesses, etc., and even past achievements and failures, whereas letters of motivation have personal elements to it.

 However, LOMs are much focused on the applicant’s future plans and aspirations.
 A letter of motivation, allows the candidates to refer to their past achievements only as proof of their commitment towards their future aspirations.